 1) Bedroom House Plant

-Oxygen is one of the most important elements of the human existence.
-When the air you breath has a high oxygen level, your thoughts get clearer, your blood is more oxygenated, and you can relax more fully.
+Oxygen is one of the most important elements of human existence.
+When the air you breathe has a high oxygen level, your thoughts get clearer, your blood is more oxygenated, and you can relax more fully.
 Many workplaces put fill break rooms and recreation areas with potted plants as a way to raise mood and morale and you can do the same thing for your sleeping time.
-With a (non-allergy-causing) leafy plant placed near your bed at night, it will passively increase the air quality of the room and, in effect, also improve the quality of your sleep.
+With a (non-allergy-causing) leafy plant placed near your bed at night, it will massively increase the air quality of the room and, in effect, also improve the quality of your sleep.

 2) The Right Belly Contents